 Meaford, ON, May 5, 2017….Directors of the Meaford Military Family Resource Centre (MFRC) have generously donated four bins of Support Our Troops tops that will add an extra splash of Canadian pride during the 21st annual Meaford Scarecrow Invasion and Family Festival beginning in early September.
 MFRC Executive Director Cindy Lewin says the board of

-For many years, Grandma (Grace) Lambe, from Grandma Lambes’ Fruit Stand, has been an integral part of the Meaford Scarecrow Invasion and Family Festival.
+For many years, Grace Lambe of Grandma Lambe’s Fruit Stand, has been an integral part of the Meaford Scarecrow Invasion and Family Festival.
 Playing her part well, Grandma Lambe spent many years as the head judge for the annual Apple Pie Baking Contest.
-After more then a decade as the judge, Grandma Lambe has stepped down from
+After more then a decade as head judge, Grandma Lambe stepped down.
+Although she

-Scott Davidson and Wayne Foster are supporting the Scarecrow Invasion in a unique way – growing corn.
-The Invasion needs cornstalks to attract the 100s of scarecrows who flock to Meaford in the fall.
+Scott Davison and Wayne Foster are supporting the scarecrow invasion in a unique way – growing corn.
+The invasion needs cornstalks to attract the 100s of scarecrows who flock to Meaford in the fall.
 For many years Jim and Isobel Almond grew the corn and with their retirement we are very grateful that Scott